SCRUM-Webapp/SCRUM_Webapp_Project/docs/technical-docs/app-structure.md

 - As you can see we have completely changed our Product Backlog design compared to what we thought it would look like in the conception phase
 - Instead of a table with each task being a row, it now is in the same design as the Sprint View
 - We have four columns each representing a different phase
-- during these phases the first idea of a feature or task is refined and made ready to be in a sprint
+- During these phases the first idea of a feature or task is refined and made ready to be in a sprint

 ## Sprint View
 ### Sprint View Version Conception Phase